rosehemans/Niyam-IT-PPP-Anomaly-Detection/README.md

 ![Current PE by JR](https://github.com/rosehemans/Niyam-IT-PPP-Anomaly-Detection/raw/aeb62f40cfdda3aeeb2e8fd66f58e5c181ee20ff/ppp_eda_loan_amount_emp.png)

+### Average Risk Score Model Exploratory Data Analysis

+After calculating the average risk score for each loan, we have prepared the following EDA:

 #### Distribution of Average Risk Scores

-The mean average risk score for all loans was 0.228.
+The mean average risk score for all loans was 0.228 and the threshold for the top 1.5% of risk scores was 0.545.
+Below are some other notable thresholds:

 Threshold for the top 10% of risk scores: 0.394